 About that 7%+ return

 Something to understand about the returns with peer-to-peer lending networks.
 Just like a bond investment, the portion of the money you get that is from interest payments (versus return of principle) is considered income and is taxed as such.
 When you invest in stocks you don’t pay taxes unless they provide dividends or when you sell the stock.
 This allows you to defer taxes until a much later time in the future – and pay a lower capital gains rate if you held the stock investment at least a year (as of 2016 rules).

 Of course any loans that default will get written off and will help lower the reported taxable income, but still, there will be income reported on your tax returns each year that you will need to include and pay taxes against.
 This isn’t a big deal – it’s all a part of income investing – but it is definitely something to just be aware of.
 The flip side is that you are paying taxes on the income each year, so if you withdraw your P2P funds in the future, you have already paid taxes on most of that and would only be liable for income since the last tax return.

 Why not invest all your money here?

-With 7.43% returns (as of this post’s date, over the past two years – of course subject to change both up or down), someone might think – hey, decent return, why not just put all your money here?
+With 7.43% returns (as of this post’s date, over the past two years – of course, subject to change both up or down), someone might think – hey, that’s a decent return, why not just put all your money here?

 The main reason, for us at least, is that we are long-term investors and the tax deferral of a stock/fund investing account can wind up being a big deal over a twenty+ year investing period (*note on stocks below).

-That said, this is yet another way to make sure your investing portfolio is diversified.
+That said, this is yet another way to make sure your investment portfolio is diversified.
 It’s similar in function to holding bonds but with way better returns.

 I feel very comfortable with a portion of our investment held at Prosper.
 Note that we have a rather large investment portfolio, so this is a very small percentage.
 If we had $50k I would not be putting $10k into this type of vehicle.
 I’d personally recommend just a couple percent of your total investments go into something like this.